thacherT1D/new-angular-curriculum/Unit-3/09-angular-with-rails-setup.md

 **EXERCISE**

 Go to the root of your application and see what happens.
 Are we getting the angular app to show up?
 Why not?
-What could you do to your applicatoin to get it to return the layout when the user visits the root path.  **HINT** You'll probably have to change the `routes.rb` file and add a new controller.
+What could you do to your application to get it to return the layout when the user visits the root path?  **HINT** You'll probably have to change the `routes.rb` file and add a new controller.

 ![](http://www.amtrak.com/servlet/BlobServer?blobkey=id&blobwhere=1249232678738&blobheader=image%2Fgif&blobcol=urldata&blobtable=MungoBlobs)
 ![](http://ecx.images-amazon.com/images/I/81Q0l1t%2BaJL._SL1500_.jpg)